brightzheng100/instana-server-on-k8s/all-in-openshift/README.md

 exposing-instana-server-servies
 ```

+> Note: Please note that multitenancy is fully supported when Instana is deployed on Kubernetes, as long as we have sufficient resources / worker nodes.
+> What we need to do is to deploy multiple `Unit` objects, say `tenant-dev` and `tenant-prod`, like what we did for `tenant0-unit0`.

 ### 4. How to access?

 Once you've gone through all above steps successfully, the Instana should have been deployed.